Hormones can feel all over the place during pregnancy, but what happens postpartum? Take a closer look at your postpartum hormone timeline.

 - Difficulty walking/standing up straight

-- Bladder catheter is removed if used.
+- A bladder catheter is removed, if used

 Your postpartum hormones: month three

 Over the past three months, your hormones have continued to change to support the different developmental stages of your baby.